 Frequently Asked Questions (FAQ)

 Yes.
 The export sheets are updated with each COSMIC release.
-The file can be found here: CosmicMutantExport.tsv.gz.
-This file contains all the samples analysed for every gene in COSMIC found with mutations.
-For targeted gene screens there is also a file (CosmicCompleteTargetedScreensMutantExport.tsv.gz) containing negative data.
+The files can be found on the download page.
+CosmicMutantExport.tsv.gz contains all the samples analysed for every gene in COSMIC found with mutations.
+For targeted gene screens there is also a file CosmicCompleteTargetedScreensMutantExport.tsv.gz containing negative data.
 Note that you will need to register and and login before you can download data.

-Yes.
-The file can be found here: CosmicMutantExport.tsv.gz.
+The file can be found on the download page.
+It is called CosmicMutantExport.tsv.gz.
 This file contains all the samples analysed for every gene in COSMIC found with/without mutations.

 The COSMIC home page shows the version number and release date for the current, most recent COSMIC release.
 You can find more information about the release in the news and release notes sections, which can be found under the News menu on every page.

 Which version of the human reference sequence does COSMIC use?

 The default version is GRCh38/hg38 but this can be changed to GRCh37/hg19 from the 'Genome Version' menu on the main navigation bar at the top of each page.
 The version currently selected in the menu will be ticked.
 When GRCh37 is selected an icon is diplayed in the page header which indicates that the 'GRCh37 Archive' is being used.

 How are samples counted in COSMIC?

 Each sample has its own name and ID.
 Multiple instances of the same sample name can exist as separate entries, indicating that it was unclear during curation that these samples were identical, apart from their name.
 To account for the duplication of probably identical samples during curation, we attempt to combine samples that have identical names and disease descriptions.
 Please see the help documentation for more details.